vsmejkal/chrome-workspaces/test/Test Plan.md

 - Drag `Green` item and drop it on `Blue` item
 - EXP `Green` item is on the second position

+### 2.6 Indicate open workspaces
+- PREQ 2.3
+- Close `Blue` workspace
+- Click the extension button
+- EXP `Green` item has circle around its color marking that it is opened
+- EXP `Blue` item does NOT have circle around its color

 ## 3. Save workspace